parampreetham/GenesisMark/README.md

 npm run dev
 ```

-This will open your React app (usually on http://localhost:5173) in your browser, fully connected to your backend.
+This will open your app on http://localhost:5173.
+You will be at the login page.
+You can now register a new user and start testing.

-### 🗺️ MVP Development Roadmap
+🗺️ MVP Development Roadmap
-This project is in active development.
-Here is the planned roadmap:

 [x] Phase 1: Build basic UI and upload/metadata pipeline.

 [x] Phase 2: Implement hashing (SHA-256, pHash) and verification endpoint.